 I was completely focused on what was happening on the track: stepping on the gas emphatically to get every mile per hour possible out of the engine, maneuvering the steering wheel with authority to beat the guy next to me without hitting him (at least not too hard) or running into the wall, and strategizing how to pass the car in front of me.

-My time on the track was so blissful that I’m still talking about it six years later.
+My time on the track was so blissful that I’m still talking about it years and years later.